 You’ve read hundreds of articles related to SEO and you feel you’ve done everything right.
 But, you’re unable to get past hundreds or thousands of unique search traffic per month.

-If your contents are not getting quality traffic from search engines, then you’re definitely doing something wrong.
+If your content is not getting quality traffic from search engines, then you’re definitely doing something wrong.

-In this article, I’ve covered the top 16 reasons why you’re not getting enough search engine traffic to your website.
+In this article, I’ve covered the top 16 reasons why you’re not getting enough traffic from your SEO efforts.